Aryk/dead_simple_cms/README.md

 Meta
 ----

-Dead Simple CMS was originally written in the course of a week for [mixbook.com](http://www.mixbook.com).
+Dead Simple CMS was originally written by Aryk Grosz in the course of a week for [mixbook.com](http://www.mixbook.com).

-We're based in Palo Alto (near California Ave) and we're hiring.
+Mixbook is based in Palo Alto (near California Ave) and we're hiring.
 We like dogs, beer, and music.
-If you're passionate (read: anal) about creating high quality products that makes people happy, please reach out to us at jobs@mixbook.com.
+If you're passionate (read: anal) about creating high quality products and software that makes people happy, please reach out to us at jobs@mixbook.com.

 Author
 ------